Archynetys Live news trend intelligence

 Vatican says ‘nein’ to lay homilies in Germany

-The Vatican has rejected a request from German bishops to allow laypeople to preach sermons during Mass.
+The Vatican has rejected a proposal from German bishops to allow laypeople and women to deliver homilies during Mass.

 +0%since first seen